stcan/meanwell-can-control/README.md

 # meanwell-can-control
-Tool to control Bidirectional Power Supplys from Mean Well via CAN Bus
+Tool to control Power Supplys from Mean Well via CAN Bus

 Tested with the 24V Version BIC-2200-CAN-24 and NPB Series Charger